DmitriLyalikov/pdt-extract/README.md

 ## Feature Extraction

-This tool uses the output of the profile extractor to e
+This tool uses the final edge profile to approximate and derive the characteristic features in tabular format seen below:

 | Drop Height | Capillary Radius | R-S | R-e |
 |-------------|------------------|-----|-----|